Vulkro vs Snyk

 - The CLI requires authentication; offline operation is limited to running the broker proxy.

-- Pricing is per-developer per-month, and it auto-renews unless you explicitly cancel.
+- Pricing is per-developer per-month on a subscription that keeps renewing until you explicitly cancel.

-Vulkro is offline-first.
+Vulkro scans locally.
 The detection engine + CVE bundle

 The contrast cuts hardest in three buyer scenarios: